Strawberry Filling for Cakes

-We just love strawberry cakes, and a delicious strawberry filling is a must!
-Luckily, this strawberry filling is easy to make and brings so much flavor!
+We just love strawberry cakes, and a delicious strawberry filling is a must.
+This homemade filling is easy to make and brings so much flavor!

-While our strawberry cake layers have a nice strawberry flavor on their own, having actual strawberry pieces in the filling elevate the dessert to the next level!
+While our strawberry cake layers have a nice strawberry flavor on their own, having actual strawberry pieces in the filling elevate the dessert to another level!

 How to Make a delicious Strawberry Filling